 The Great One calls from beyond but you’re probably better off letting it go to voicemail.

 There’s something about Cthulhu, which sounds like a name for a bad sitcom (or a great one that goes wrong).
 But whether it’s 2005’s Call of Cthulhu: Dark Corners of the Earth, the entity’s influence on many facets of culture or Lovecraftian horror in general, The Great Old One has always had this intangible charm.
-He serves as a gateway to cosmic horror as a whole, acquainting horror enthusiasts with Azathoth, Yig and many other evil gods.
+He serves as a gateway to cosmic horror as a whole.
 Plus, the mythos behind Cthulhu – of an overwhelming part-man, part-dragon, part-octopus entity who lays dreaming, waiting to inflict his evil upon the world – has endured the test of time.

 "Whether you’re going into this expecting a suspenseful horror title or a complex detective story, Call of Cthulhu does the bare minimum to captivate your interest and not much more."